tajiknomi/TCPServerCLI/README.md

 # Intro

-netcat is mostly used for reverse connection but there is a limitation of handling only one connection at a time.
-This utilty provide a simpler way to handle multiple sessions using one terminal while still listening to other incomming connections.
+netcat is mostly used for reverse connection but it's limited to handling only one connection at a time.
+This utility offers a more convenient way to manage multiple sessions within a single terminal, allowing you to listen for and handle incoming connections simultaneously.

 ## How to build